vectorvalor2/RED-POE/README.md

 Build interactive placement, create project library, create texture library, and add performance charts

-Build an architected code generation provisioner that keeps the engine modular and allows different generation services to be plugged in without coupling the editor to one AI model
+Build an architected code generation provisioner that renders up to 4k resolution that keeps the engine modular and allows different generation services to be plugged in without coupling the editor to one AI model

 Build A robust, safety-first simulation engine designed to draw, identify, index, interlock, and interlink high-confidence / low-risk assets in 3D environments.
 Safe AI Sim optimizes object-to-scene composition using the golden ratio (φ ≈ 1.618) across the full graphics pipeline — from abstract class hierarchies to clip space and the active viewport